datachomp/datachomp.github.com/source/_posts/2015-05-31-gaming-on-linux.markdown

 comments: true
 categories:
 ---
 Like a majority of gamers in the U.S., I decided to make Linux (commonly called Ubuntu in Europe) my main gaming Operating System.
+In my research, I found the best Linux to use is one that is refered to as 'Trusty'.
+I didn't do a ton of research, but for the most part, all the Linuxes that "just work" get labeled 'Trusty'.
 My list of games:

  * Team Fortress 2 (steam)
  * Torchlight II (steam)